Why ADHD People Feel Limerence (Strong One-Sided Love)

 • Develop intense feelings very quickly

-• Give lots of attention to someone they like
+• Give plenty of attention to someone they like

-• Switch their focus to someone new suddenly
+• Switch their focus to someone new all of a sudden

 • Get deeply absorbed in thoughts about their crush

-These experiences match what happens during limerence, when someone feels intensely strong romantic feelings.
+These experiences match what happens during limerence, when someone feels intensely strong romantic feelings towards their target.

 Research about ADHD and romantic feelings remains limited.
 Scientists have studied similar patterns in autism, especially when feelings become problematic.
 However, we need more research about: